n8n-io/n8n-docs/docs/example/second-approval.md

 ---
-title: WF² Extended Approval with DOC²
+title: WF² Second Approval with DOC²
 description: Extended documents-approval as important for any business.
 We show you how you can easily create a Worfklow to assign an approval
 date: 2022-09-15
 tags: